 Now thanks to the Dream Giveaway Garage, you can put this ’69 Hurst/Olds in your garage when you help out veterans’ and children’s charities.
 Plus, if you’re the winner, we’ll pay $25,000 for the prize taxes so that you don’t have to.

 Keep reading to learn more about this historic and legendary muscle car.

 Born to be Wild

-In early ’69, Hurst Performance contracted with Oldsmobile to modify a limited quantity of Cutlass 442s, all with the W-46 455 cubic-inch engine and Turbo 400 automatic transmissions as mandatory equipment.
+In early ’69, Hurst Performance contracted with Oldsmobile to modify a limited quantity of Cutlass 442s, all with the W-46 high-output 455 cubic-inch engine and Turbo 400 automatic transmissions as mandatory equipment.
 Built offline starting in March 1969, a total of 906 of these Hurst/Olds were produced by the end of the model year.
 Other than the limited-edition Hurst conversion package and the mandatory engine/trans combo, each Hurst/Olds had the opportunity to be unique, optioned with any of components available on the ’69 Cutlass 442.